 Flex dollars and meal plan money both live on your WatCard.
 Flex dollars allow you to purchase food outside of UWaterloo residence cafeterias, including several local restaurants and grocery stores.
 You or your family members can load flex dollars to your WatCard by going online.
 More information can be found on the WatCard website.

 Grand River Transit (GRT) is the local public transit system for the Waterloo Region.
 GRT buses go directly to the University of Waterloo and Wilfrid Laurier University from Kitchener, Waterloo and Cambridge.
-GRT is currently building a new light-rail transit system, called the ION.
+GRT has a new light-rail transit system, called the ION.
 Your WatCard grants you unlimited riding privileges on GRT.

 Medical staff are here on campus to provide you with primary healthcare and to promote a safe, healthy environment for students.
 You can access walk-in care, immunizations, testing, allergy injections, family planning and nutritional counselling at Health Services, as well as an on-site laboratory and dispensary.

 The Lyle Hallman Institute for Health Promotion (LHI) is the building attached to BMH.

 The Lounge (B.C.
 Matthews Hall 1035) is a space for AHS undergraduate students and a popular hangout, located in BMH.
 The AHSUM office and a bookable study room are located inside the Lounge.
 Doors to the Lounge are in the main BMH foyer.

 Office Hours are dedicated times that instructors, professors, and teaching assistants are available in their office for students to drop by to ask questions about course content and assignments.

 The Ontario Student Assistance Program (OSAP) offers financial support to students pursuing post-secondary edication in Ontario.
 To be eligible for funding, you’ll need to apply and complete the required paperwork.